Electric Vehicles and the Unique Risks Insurers Need to Consider

 Many environmentally- and fuel-conscious consumers are driving, or considering the purchase of electric vehicles.
 In the long-term, they can help reduce the owner’s carbon footprint and save thousands of dollars on the ever-increasing (except for the recent year) costs of gasoline.

 In order to successfully market electric vehicles, manufacturers need to make sure they can compete with gasolinepowered vehicles when it comes to mileage.
 While there may not be an expectation of a full charge lasting as long as a full tank, the difference is expected to be reasonable.
 To accomplish this, electric vehicles are being designed to be as light as possible, and come equipped with powerful rechargeable batteries.

-Insurers need to consider the research and recent history of electric vehicles, and understand the potential risks and unique expenses when insuring electric vehicles.
-Here we will touch on some of the lesser-known risks associated with driving and insuring electric vehicles.
+Insurers need to consider the research and recent history of electric vehicles, and understand the potential risks and unique expenses of insuring them.

 There have been at least four documented cases of fire following impacts associated with lithium-ion batteries in electric vehicles in the past few years.
 Notably: